 On September 10, 2009, the Board of Trustees adopted a new Strategic Plan covering the period from 2010 to 2016.
 The Board of Trustees adopted Strategic Priorities in six (6) key areas.
 These six Priorities are inter-related and are expressed from the perspective of OHAs beneficiaries.

-This Plan is a dynamic and powerful new initiative for OHA and has resulted in OHA not only being clearer and more focused on achieving systemic change for Native Hawaiians, but also allows for the transformation of OHA into a more streamlined and performance-based organization.
+The plan was a dynamic and powerful new initiative for OHA and has resulted in OHA not only being clearer and more focused on achieving systemic change for Native Hawaiians, but also allows for the transformation of OHA into a more streamlined and performance-based organization.

 Since the adoption of the Strategic Plan in September 2009, OHA has embarked on a concerted research effort to provide baseline information on the 10 Strategic Results and to also set target measures that can be monitored as the Plan is implemented.